IBM/terratorch/docs/about/contributing.md

 ## Testing with `podman` containers

-* Alternatively, for the users wanting to run the tests inside a container environment using `podman`, it is possible to proceed in the following way:
+* Alternatively, it is possible to run the tests inside a container environment using `podman`.
+All the modifications done for the files inside the repository will be copied to the image and the tests will be updated.
+To do it, proceed in the following way:

     1. Install `podman` in your system.
     2. Building the base images: